Amazon EC2 M8a Instances: Power, Price, and Performance Refined

 Meet the M8a Family

-The EC2 M8a instances are powered by AMD EPYC 9005 (Turin) processors built on 5nm Zen 5 architecture.
+The EC2 M8a instances are powered by AMD EPYC 9005 (Turin) processors based on the Zen 5 architecture (Zen 5 cores are fabricated on TSMC’s 4nm process; the higher-density Zen 5c variant uses 3nm)2.
 They’re optimized for general-purpose workloads that need a balance of compute, memory, and networking.

 Key Specs at a Glance